st01c/st01c.github.io/_posts/2021/2021-05-13-blockchain-art-conceptual-affordances.md

 venue: Uroboros Festival, Prague/CZ
 ---

+---

+[Update: The video for my talk is now embedded at the bottom of the page.]

+---

 The amazing-looking [Uroboros Festival](https://uroboros.design/) has kicked off, and is broadcasting from the [DOX Centre for Contemporary Art](https://www.dox.cz/en) in Prague until May 18.
 Among the festival offerings is a thematic strand on cyrpto-related topics, featuring Laura Lotti, the dada.art platform, Sparrow, folks from Robin Hood / Economic Space Agency, Denis Roio (Jaromil), among others, and also myself.

 The [talk](https://uroboros.design/events/on-the-conceptual-affordances-of-blockchain-art/) I've been invited to give will take place at 18:30 CEST (17:30 BST) on 13 May 2021, to be followed by a discussion.